xknt21/xknt21.github.io/content/project.md

 ---

-# Smart Re-Identification Application for Stray Cats Post-SNR Program
+# Smart Re-Identification Application for Stray Cats Post-TNR Program

 ## Overview
-This project aims to develop an application capable of re-identifying stray cats that have been released following Shelter-Neuter-Return (SNR) programs.
+This project aims to develop an application capable of re-identifying stray cats that have been released following Trap-Neuter-Return (TNR) programs.
 By capturing and uploading an image of a cat, users will be able to retrieve associated shelter records if the cat had previously been housed.
 The system primarily addresses challenges related to post-shelter adoption by enabling potential adopters to determine the adoption status of stray cats outside the shelter environment.
 Additionally, it offers broader support for stray cat population management and monitoring initiatives.

-**Keywords**: adoption; shelter; stray; re-identification; image recognition; SNR; Shelter-Neuter-Return
+**Keywords**: adoption; shelter; stray; re-identification; image recognition; TNR; Trap-Neuter-Return

 ---

 ## 1. Problem Statement - Background
 Urban animal shelters in many regions are overburdened and face legal or ethical restrictions against euthanizing animals.
 As a result, many cats that were once sheltered are returned to city streets.
-To control the growing population of stray cats, many governments or organizations implement TNR (Trap-Neuter-Return) or SNR (Shelter-Neuter-Return) programs.
+To control the growing population of stray cats, many governments or organizations implement TNR (Trap-Neuter-Return) programs.
 However, research has shown that simply implementing those programs is unable to decrease the number of stray cats, and that increasing the adoption rate is still the only approach [1].
 Additionally, the process of adoption has multiple barriers.
 For example, shelters lose track of these cats after release, making it difficult to monitor their health or facilitate potential adoptions.
 It is essential to lower the barriers to increase the adoption rate [2].
 There's a need for a data-driven system that allows society to stay connected to these animals, even after release.